Ludwig Kasner

-In 2013 Ludwig Kasner received media attention in Poland and Germany after a new book shed light on Angela Merkel's family background.
-This was not only due to Kasner's being of Polish origin, but also because Kasner's nephew had provided a photograph of him in the uniform of the Polish Blue Army (also known as "Haller's Army") which had fought for Poland's independence in the late stages of World War I.
+In 2013, Kasner received media attention in Poland and Germany after a new book shed light on Angela Merkel's family background.
+This was not only due to Kasner's being of Polish origin, but also because Kasner's nephew had provided a photograph of him in the uniform of the Blue Army.
+Prior to that, little was known about Kasner, though Angela Merkel gave multiple references to him in 1995 and 2000 respectively.